 The angel identifies himself as Clarence and tells George that he’s George’s guardian angel.
 George angrily responds that he doesn’t believe Clarence and tells Clarence that he wishes he had never been born.
 To George’s surprise, Clarence tells him that his wish has been granted.
 For the remainder of the movie, Clarence shows George how everything would have been if George had never existed.

 Bailey Park, the large subdivision of family homes that George was responsible for developing, no longer exists.
 When George finds his mother, she’s angry and bitter and doesn’t know who he is.
 She slams the door in his face after he asks about his younger brother, Harry.
-It turns out that Harry died as a young boy because George wasn’t there to save him after he fell into an icy cold lake.
+It turns out that Harry died as a young boy because George wasn’t there to save him after he fell into an icy-cold lake.

 George then discovers that his Uncle Billy was committed to an insane asylum, because George wasn’t there to give him a job and look after him.
-George stops by the bar he was at prior to jumping into the River to save Clarence.
+George stops by the bar he was at before he jumped into the River to save Clarence.
 The owner of the bar, Martini, who was a good friend of George’s, doesn’t know who George is and ends up kicking him out of the bar.
 None of George’s other friends know who he is.
 He then seeks out and finds his wife, only to discover that she works at the local library and has never been married.
 Consequently, the four children they had together never came into existence.

 George finally breaks down and begs Clarence to allow him to live again.
 His prayer is granted and he runs through the town, seeing that it has been restored back to Bedford Falls.
 A bank examiner and a police officer are waiting at George’s house so they can arrest him when he comes home.
-After he arrives home, his wife Mary, their children, and all of his friends come streaming into the house.
+After he arrives home, his wife Mary, their children, and all his friends come streaming into the house.
 A telegram arrives from his good friend, Sam Wainwright, with an offer to loan him up to $25,000.
 George’s brother Harry also arrives in a show of support for George.